andras-simonyi/citeproc-el/README.md

 ## Installation

-Hopefully, `citeproc-el` will be available as a [MELPA](https://melpa.org) package in the near future but until then the recommended method of installation is to download the latest release as a package from this link, and install it using the `package-install-file` Emacs command.
+The recommended method of installing `citeproc-el` is to download the latest release as a package from this link, and install it using the `package-install-file` Emacs command.

 -------------------------------------------------------------------------------